mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Shadows.md

    An individual with navigation skill will note that the center of this chamber is at the exact center of the large pyramid.
 The knobby cable may be a method of descending into the depths of the shaft.
 It would require a leap to the cable (throw dexterity or less to succeed; DM+ vacc suit skill, DOM -3 if vacc suit skill is 0 or non-existent); followed by a slow descent (throw strength or less to succeed; DM + vacc suit skill and + endurance, DM -4 if vacc suit skill is zero or non-existent).
 Perform the descent throw three times (for high, moderate, and low heights).
 If any throw is unsuccessful, the individual falls, and will suffer: 20 hits applied randomly in one lump (perhaps producing unconsciousness), and a further 20 applied in 10 units.
 In addition, vacc suit integrity may be broken (throw 10+; OM+ vacc suit skill), which will result in instant death.
    Ascending the cable follows a reverse procedure, but requires an automatic DM -2 on each throw to cover the added strain of moving up the cable, and then leaping from an unstable position.
    Referee's Note.: At this point, the band may decide to split up rather than risk all their lives in a descent.
 The portion which remains behind should stay in chamber 9 in order to avoid the divided band penalties for both groups (as specified on page 12).
 10. Large Chamber.
 Large chambers have no doors.
-This large chamber is empty, and has a cross-section as shown in diagram 8 on page 14.
+This large chamber is empty, and has a cross-section as shown in [[#^Diagram-8|Diagram 8]].
 The central sunken area is filled with vapor.
 Casual search will reveal nothing; careful search (throw 10+ for success; OM +8 if anyone has infrared goggles) will show that the walls of the chamber are painted in a striking mural visible only in infrared.
 It is possible to detect the mural (but not view its content) on close inspection in visible light.
 The mural shows a perception of the area around the pyramid complex, with a low range of mountains in the background.
 Most apparent, however, is the vast throng of reptilian creatures (about human size) crowding around the complex.
 They appear intelligent and civilized, perhaps congregated for a religious or political purpose.
 Specific details of these beings are not especially obvious to the observer. ^location-10
 11. Large Chamber.
 Large chambers have no doors.
 This chamber is similar to [[#^location-10|location 10]], and should be administered like it.
 However, the mural in this chamber is a depiction of several reptilian creatures engaged in throwing snake-like small animals into the open shaft on the platform outside the complex.
 Careful search (throw 9+; OM +3 if more than two persons are involved) will show that the fluid in the central depression in the chamber is populated with snakes like those shown on the mural.
 An individual approaching adjacent to the lip of the depression may provoke the snakes (die roll 2, page 18) to attack, even if they have not yet been discovered by search.
 The fluid in the depression will vaporize if subjected to great heat; specifically, if an energy weapon is fired at the pool, its contents will vaporize after three shots.
 It will immediately begin refilling from the drain pipe, but several skeletons (of crawlers, flyers, and the humanoid reptilians) will be visible at the bottom. ^location-11
 12. Large Chamber.
 Large chambers have no doors.
 This chamber is similar to [[#^location-10|location 10]], and should be administered like it.
 However, the mural in this chamber shows a large flock of flying creatures (recognizable as flyers, page 18-19) soaring and diving around the complex.
 Flashes of energy are shooting from the faces of the large pyramid, incinerating individual flyers.
 No other animals or beings are visible in the representation.
 Careful search (throw 9+; DM +3 if mechanical skill is present) will show that the represented energy blasts can hit any location within sight of the pyramid, but cannot hit locations which are occluded by the smaller pyramids.
 By deduction, it would appear possible for the ship to take off without danger from the energy beam, if it first moves until occluded by one of the smaller pyramids, and then lifts off so as to remain shadowed by that smaller pyramid. ^location-12
 13. Concealed Passage.
 This doorway is revealed only by careful search of chamber 9.
 The panel concealing the doorway will open to combined strength characteristics of 13+.
 When opened, there is a chance (throw 7+) that a flock of flyers (die roll 7, page 18) are concealed behind it, and will erupt in an. attack.
 Each individual in [[#^location-09|location 9]]would be forced to fight (three combat rounds) before retreating to the safety of another chamber or passage.
 Any adjacent to the central shaft in [[#^location-09|location 9]]should throw once (throw twice dexterity, or less) to avoid falling into the shaft.
 If a fall does occur, throw dexterity or less to grab hold of the pendulum cable.
 See [[#^location-09|location 9]]for falling resolution.
 The passage from 13 leads on a slant down to the [[#Power Plant Level Locations (25-32)|Power Plant Level]]. ^location-13